X-CASH-official/.github/ISSUE_TEMPLATE/bug_report.md

 # 🐛 BUG REPORT
 <!--
 PLEASE DON'T DISCLOSE SECURITY-RELATED ISSUES PUBLICLY.
-If you discover a security vulnerability, please send an e-mail to developers@xcash.foundation.
+If you discover a security vulnerability, please send an e-mail to security@xcash.foundation.
 All security vulnerabilities will be promptly addressed.
 -->